top of page

 Confidence

-We don't often think about self-confidence as a prerequisite for success, but building up your self-confidence is not only important for your mental health.
-It's also important for an application.
+As scientists, we don't always think about self-confidence as a prerequisite for success.
+However, building up your self-confidence is not only important for your mental health, it's also important for an application.
 For many of us, it feels unnatural to brag or boast about our accomplishments.
-However, if you don't channel that confidence in yourself, you are more likely to undersell yourself in an application...
+However, if you don't channel that self-confidence, you are more likely to undersell yourself in an application...
 If you haven't convinced yourself that you're an awesome applicant, it's much harder to convince others.
 If this is something you're struggling with, it is very unlikely that you will come off as arrogant in your application, so you should go all out.
 Even if it feels silly, spend some time focusing on affirmations and thinking about how much you have accomplished.
 Your belief in your own ability to succeed will shine through.
 You can also share your application with some of your biggest fans, who may have an easier time picking out areas where you have undersold yourself or missed an opportunity to include other strengths.

 Story